bakerjw/CS_Selection/README.md

 Further documentation can be found in the following paper:

-Lee, C., and Baker, J. W. (2016).
-“An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum.” (in preparation).
+Baker, J. W. and Lee, C. (2016).
+“An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum.” (in review).